natelistrom/natelistrom.github.io/_posts/2023-09-16-thesis-antithesis-synthesis.md

 In the All is Lost moment and Dark Night of the Soul, the antithesis definitively disproves the protagonist's thesis.
 This utter defeat forces the protagonist into a dilemma.
 She has tried every possible way to rescue her thesis, and nothing has worked.
 To move on, she must finally abandon her thesis and accept the truth of the synthesis.
 (Or, in a tragedy, she is unable to accept the synthesis, and her choice to return obstinately to her failed thesis dooms her.)

 In _Pride and Prejudice_, at the All is Lost moment, Elizabeth's fifteen-year-old sister elopes with a soundrel.
 In a piquant Dark Night of the Soul scene, Elizabeth realizes that Mr. Darcy can now no longer associate with her because of the social stigma.
-While before she disdained his regard (thesis), to her suprpise, she finds she grieves the loss.
+While before she disdained his regard (thesis), to her surprise, she finds she grieves the loss.
 This introduces the first hint that maybe there was something between her and Mr. Darcy after all (synthesis).

 #### Third act